deep-symbolic-mathematics/Multimodal-Math-Pretraining/README.md

 ## Installation

-The code requires some dependencies as specified in `environment.yml`.
+The code requires dependencies specified in `environment.yml`.
 Please follow the relevant libraries to install or run:

 ```
 conda env create -f environment.yml